terraform-provider-openstack/terraform-provider-openstack/website/docs/r/dns_recordset_v2.html.markdown

 * `value_specs` - (Optional) Map of additional options.
 Changing this creates a new record set.

+* `disable_status_check` - (Optional) Disable wait for recordset to reach ACTIVE status.
+This argumen is disabled by default.
+If it is set to true, the recordset will be considered as created/updated/deleted if OpenStack request returned success.

 ## Attributes Reference

 The following attributes are exported: